Deciding on the right AC EV Charging solution for Apartments or Commercial Buildings takes the exact same three step approach.

 We are more than happy to guide you through these, if necessary.

 Inevitably, your request will come down to the question of 'who is going to pay for the electricity consumed?'.
 Dependent on each site, we prefer to supply the Electric Vehicle Charging Stations from the Landlord/ Common supply.
 This way, the correct sub metering and protection can be incorporated.
-Users of the Charging Stations pay-as-they-go via the Smart Charge App, which keeps and administration very simple.
+Users of the Charging Stations pay-as-they-go via the Smart Charge App, or via an API directly to the Retailer, which keeps and administration very simple.

 For Users/Drivers to engage with the Electric Vehicle Charging Stations, for you to be able to offer security management, and for the Charger to get timely communication and firmware updates from the backend software, a good 4G and/or Wi-Fi hotspot signal is required at the EV Charging Station location.
 Additional Routers and Antennas can be installed, to strengthen a weak signal reception.